 All businesses in receipt of small business rates relief and rural rate relief – regardless of sector – will be eligible for a cash payment of £10,000.

 We have issued a letter to all businesses who qualify for the grants with instructions on what you need to do to receive the grant.
-If you have not received a letter by 5 April please email us.
+You should have received a letter from us by 5 April.

 The Government are helping businesses and their employees during this difficult time.

-You can find out more information on their website.
+You can find out more information on the Business Support website.

 Government to grant permission for pubs and restaurants to operate as takeaways.